-The trainer is to highlight that in most communities and villages in the Pacific, men make the decisions and women, and youth and vulnerable groups are not consulted.

-The purpose of this activity is for participants to identify through the activity who makes decisions in the community and who is excluded from the decision- making process and to understand ways to increase inclusivity in the community is by involving everyone concerned in consultations and decision making.
+The trainer is to highlight that in most communities and villages in the Pacific, men make the decisions, and women, youths and vulnerable groups are not consulted.
+The purpose of this activity is for participants to identify through the activity who makes decisions in the community, and who is excluded from the decision-making process and to understand ways to increase inclusivity in the community by involving everyone concerned in consultation and decision making.
 Equal participation is a key principle of inclusive development.